Social Work

 • Sustainable Development in Social Work

 In this module, you’ll be able to choose to either research findings from a previous project of yours, or participate in a live practical experience.
 Your self-funded involvement in the live practical experience will consolidate your knowledge of sustainable development in social work, and will aid your study towards social research work in the wider community.
-You shall be able to translate theory into research practice, culminating in a reflective shared learning presentation at the beginning of the next academic year.
+You will be able to translate theory into research practice, culminating in a reflective shared learning presentation at the beginning of the next academic year.

 You can expect to have the opportunity to evaluate sustainable practice in social care, from anywhere in the world, including in the UK.
 Drawing on the wisdom of local populations, you will identify community assets and barriers.
 You will explore the cultural context and consider the UN sustainable development goals and the People’s Charter for an eco-social world to inform your study on this module.